 Perimenopause can surface in a multitude of ways and cause absolute havoc

 My symptoms started at the age of 42 with short, sharp episodes of what I thought was burnout.
 I would ‘hit a wall’ and be totally exhausted for 24 hours, as if I had just run a marathon.
 I never suspected hormones would be the culprit.
 I put it down to work stress and reduced my contracting hours, losing thousands of pounds in revenue.

 Then I had a marketing business where I managed to work around the burn-outs.
 I did ok, but could have done so much better if I hadn’t been laid up in bed with exhaustion or zombified with brain fog for roughly 25% of the time.

 Things gradually got worse, and worse.
-The strategic plan for my current business was delayed by a whole year – not due to the pandemic but because of symptoms becoming more severe and more frequent.
+Plans for my current business were delayed by a whole year – not due to the pandemic but because of symptoms becoming more severe and more frequent.
 They got so bad that eventually I was down to 20% of my normal capacity, through migraines, depression and exhaustion.